-To get further insight into the stage mapping, we examined our 16 conserved, cross-species modules in terms of the "hourglass hypothesis", i.e., all organisms go through a particular stage in embryonic development (the tight point of the hourglass or the "phylotypic" stage) during which the expression divergence across species for orthologous genes is smallest\cite{21150996,22560298,21150997}.
-For genes in 12 of the 16 modules, we observed the canonical hourglass behavior, i.e. in the fly developmental time-course "inter-organism" expression divergence across closely related fly species is minimal\cite{21150996}(Fig. S2, Suppl).
+To get further insight into the stage alignment, we examined our 16 conserved modules in terms of the "hourglass hypothesis", i.e., all organisms go through a particular stage in embryonic development (the tight point of the hourglass or "phylotypic" stage) during which the expression divergence across species for orthologous genes is smallest\cite{21150996,22560298,21150997}.
+For genes in 12 of the modules, we observed canonical hourglass behavior, i.e. in the fly developmental time-course "inter-organism" expression divergence across closely related fly species is minimal\cite{21150996}(Fig. S2).
+Moreover, we find subset of TARs exhibit also exhibiting "hourglass" behavior (Fig. S3).
 Beyond looking at inter-organism divergence, we also investigated the intra-organism divergence within just D. melanogaster and C. elegans.
-Strikingly, we observed that the divergence of gene expression across modules is minimized during the worm-and-fly phylotypic stages (Fig. 3c, Suppl.).
-This suggests, for an individual species, the expression patterns of different modules are most tightly coordinated (low divergence) during the phylotypic stage, but each module has its own signature (high divergence) before and after this.
-One can, in fact, directly see this coordination as a local maxima in the between-module correlation for the worm, which has a more densely sampled developmental time course (Fig. ED3).
-Finally, using genes from just the 12 "hourglass modules," we found that the alignment between worm-and-fly stages observed above becomes stronger (Fig. 3b, S2).
+Strikingly, we observed that divergence of gene expression across modules is minimized during the worm-and-fly phylotypic stages (Fig. 3c, Suppl.).
+This suggests, for an individual species, the expression patterns of different modules are most tightly coordinated (low divergence) during the phylotypic stage, but each module has its own signature (high) before and after this.
+One can, in fact, directly see this coordination as a local maximum in the between-module correlation for the worm (Fig. ED3).
+Finally, using genes from just the 12 "hourglass modules," we found that the alignment between worm-and-fly stages becomes stronger (Fig. 3b, S2).
 The alignment shows a gap, perfectly matching the phylotypic stage.
-This make sense: since the expression values of genes in all hourglass modules converge at the phylotypic stage, no hourglass genes can be phylotypic-stage specific, and hence, the gap.

-ncRNAs & Non-Canonical Transcription

-Modelling Gene Expression with Chromatin & TFs